Classification of the Entangled States $2 \times M \times N$

 \subsection{Classification on sets $C_{n,l}$ with $n=M$}

 We start our classification of $C_{n,\,l}$ in $2\times M\times N$ system from the case $n=M$.
-Our aim is to construct the subsets $c_{M,l}$ which: (i), it includes representative elements of all the inequivalent entanglement classes; (ii), each inequivalent class has only one representative element in $c_{M,l}$.
+Our aim is to construct the subsets $c_{M,l}\subset C_{n,\,l}$ which: (i), it includes representative states of all the inequivalent entanglement classes; (ii), each inequivalent class has only one representative state in $c_{M,l}$.